 Away from the office

-Kelvin is a keen runner having run several marathons including London, Edinburgh and Bournemouth as well as half marathons and 10k races.
-He is a supporter of the World Cancer Research Fund, raising funds via sponsorship as well as other means.
-He is also a long suffering Torquay United fan.
+I am a keen runner having run several marathons including London, Edinburgh and Bournemouth as well as half marathons and 10k races.
+I am a supporter of the World Cancer Research Fund, raising funds via sponsorship as well as other means.
+I am also a long suffering Torquay United fan.